VeronicaTollenaar/AntarcticMeteorites/README.md

 - ../Figures: folder to save Figures of plotted data

-Additional files:
+## Additional files:
--bias_above200m1kmbuff_expanded_dissolved: shapefile of polygons of unlabelled observations -meteorite_locations_raw.csv: contains locations of meteorite finds as defined in the meteoritical bulletin consulted on 05/07/2019
+- bias_above200m1kmbuff_expanded_dissolved: shapefile of polygons of unlabelled observations
+- meteorite_locations_raw.csv: contains locations of meteorite finds as defined in the meteoritical bulletin consulted on 05/07/2019
--meteorite_types.csv: contains meteorite names and types as defined in the meteoritical bulletin consulted on 05/07/2019 -validation_neg.csv: contains locations of negative observations used for validation -TEST_neg.csv: contains locations of negative test observations -TEST_pos.csv: contains locations of positive test obesrvations
+- meteorite_types.csv: contains meteorite names and types as defined in the meteoritical bulletin consulted on 05/07/2019
+- validation_neg.csv: contains locations of negative observations used for validation
+- TEST_neg.csv: contains locations of negative test observations
+- TEST_pos.csv: contains locations of positive test obesrvations
--MSZs_ranked: shapefile of ranked meteorite stranding zones
+- MSZs_ranked: shapefile of ranked meteorite stranding zones
--Test_neg4326: shapefile of locations used as negative test data
+- Test_neg4326: shapefile of locations used as negative test data
--Cal_neg4326: shapefile of locations used as negative calibration/validation data
+- Cal_neg4326: shapefile of locations used as negative calibration/validation data
--TestMSZs_pos4326: shapefile of locations used as positive test data in MSZ-level assesment
+- TestMSZs_pos4326: shapefile of locations used as positive test data in MSZ-level assesment
--613MSZs: shapefile of outlines of meteorite stranding zones -positive_classified.nc: netcdf of positive classified observations with their estimated a posteriori probabilities
+- 613MSZs: shapefile of outlines of meteorite stranding zones
+- positive_classified.nc: netcdf of positive classified observations with their estimated a posteriori probabilities

 ## Scipts to extract locations of observations